Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 1 March 2012 can be found here

-The subsequent decision of the Supreme Administrative Court (judgment of 11 July 2012, no. 1 Afs 103/2010-274) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 11 July 2012, no. 1 Afs 103/2010-274) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: